Situation-Based · Mid level · Updated August 2026

 Years at home stop being a resume problem the moment they're stated as one dated line, because what actually kills re-entry resumes is a hole the recruiter has to interpret alone.
 Left blank, six years gets filled by the reader's worst guess.
 Named, it becomes ordinary: recruiters have processed career breaks by the thousand since 2020, and parenting is the single most familiar reason on the list.
 The disqualification you're afraid of mostly happens to the resumes that try to disguise it.

 The example handles it in two lines under "Career Break, Full-Time Parent": why she left, and the fact that she's returning with weekday availability.
 No apology, no essay.
 Notice it also points downward to the PTA and seasonal work, so the reader's eye lands next on proof instead of absence.
 Write your own two-line break entry now, before polishing anything older, and if the break involved more than parenting, the employment gap example shows the same move for caregiving and health gaps.
+One more source of proof many returners skip: regular paid babysitting for other families during the break is a listable job in its own right, formatted per how to put babysitting on a resume.

 Parenting isn't the evidence; what you ran while parenting is